- Crime statistics

-When a Clery crime is reported to the Calvin College Campus Safety Department, local law enforcement or a Campus Security Authority, either on or off campus that in the judgement of the Director of Campus Safety or their designee represents a serious or continuing threat to faculty, staff and students, the Campus Safety Department will issue a campus-wide “Crime Alert” to serve as a timely warning and to aid in the prevention of similar crimes.
+When a Clery crime is reported to the Calvin University Campus Safety Department, local law enforcement or a Campus Security Authority, either on or off campus that in the judgement of the Director of Campus Safety or their designee represents a serious or continuing threat to faculty, staff and students, the Campus Safety Department will issue a campus-wide “Crime Alert” to serve as a timely warning and to aid in the prevention of similar crimes.
 Timely warnings may be issued as soon as pertinent information is available for the following crime classifications: aggravated assault, arson, burglary, criminal homicide, dating violence, domestic violence, motor vehicle theft, robbery, sex offense, and stalking when the crime is deemed to pose an ongoing threat to the Calvin community.
 Crime Alerts for incidents of aggravated assault, sex offenses, dating violence, domestic violence and stalking will be considered on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the Campus Safety Department.

 For incidents that are not Clery reportable crimes but may pose a risk or present a safety concern to the community, Public Safety Advisories will be issued.
 Incidents such as bicycle larcenies, vehicle burglaries or persons engaged in suspicious behavior are examples of the types of incidents that would be considered a Public Safety Advisory.
 The Campus Safety Department will issue Public Safety Advisories with the intent of providing information that will allow the campus community to be vigilant and to reduce the possibility of similar incidents occurring on campus.

 Factors for Determining Method of Communication